ProbablyManuel/requiem/components/documentation/src/Races.md

     * You cannot be knocked down.
     * Melee weapons deal up to 25% more damage the stronger the momentum of the attack (0.25% per point of worn armor weight).
 * **Orc Cuisine**: Your stomach is strong enough to digest the infamous Wrothgar Tartare, which increases health by 25.
-* **Active Power**: You consume half your stamina to increase damage by 0% for 60 seconds.
-The amount of additional damage equals a quarter of the consumed stamina.
 * **Skill Boosts**:
     * +10 Heavy Armor
     * +10 Smithing